How to Use gatsby-remark-images to Compress Images in Gatsby.js Articles

 = 56.3291%

-By configuring the options in gatsby-config.js, the plugin compresses images into WebP format, reducing file sizes without sacrificing quality.
+By configuring options in gatsby-config.js, the images are compressed and optimized to WebP format, reducing their file size.

 Lazy Loading

-You can modify the settings by adding properties to the options object.
+You can change the settings by adding them to the options object.

 plugins: [